University of Florida origins. Global potential.

 Helen Goh brings 18 years of advertising account management and global strategic development experience from agencies including Euro RSCG (Havas), DDB Needham (Omicom), and Dentsu Young and Rubicam (WPP).
 She served as Group Account Director for major accounts such as Intel, Citibank and Chase.
 In other marketing roles, Helen has worked for Turner Broadcasting Corp , Chinadotcom Corp, and McDonald’s Corp’s Pret A Manger.

-Helen received her BA in sociology from the National University of Singapore and is currently the Director of Communications and Marketing (College of Engineering) at the University of Florida.
+Helen received her BA in sociology from the National University of Singapore and is currently the Director of Marketing and Communications (College of Engineering) at the University of Florida.
 Helen Goh and Dr. Stephen Hsu are married.

 BOARD OF MANAGERS

 Frank M. Silver, PhD, Chairman of the Board

 Frank Silver is a highly accomplished former industry executive and entrepreneur who brings with him a wealth of experience in leadership and business spanning over four decades.
 Frank has a deep knowledge of new product develop through the commercialization of technology with companies, academia, and governments, based on his long career at Monsanto.
 After retiring and remaining in Pensacola, FL, he founded a successful consulting company (Silver Consulting, International).
 Frank earned his BSc in Chemistry from the University of North Carolina-Chapel Hill, followed by pre-doctoral research on conversion of squalene to cholesterol for which he was conferred his PhD in Organic Chemistry from the University of Wisconsin-Madison in 1970.
-As a material science expert, he is currently collaborating with Dr. Hsu to create a completely heat-resistant transdermal patch (HeatWave™) for the delivery of perishable peptide and protein drugs in equatorial regions of the world.
+As a material science expert, he is advising Dr. Hsu and established patch development/manufacturing companies towards the prototyping to commercial form of the Topicon™ ThermoMatrix™ design, which will set a new industry standard.
+He is also co-inventor with Dr. Hsu of a completely heat-resistant transdermal patch (HeatWave™) for the delivery of perishable peptide and protein drugs in equatorial regions of the world.

 Richard Miles, BA, MS, Board Member